keyestudio/KS5009-Keyestudio-Smart-Home-Kit-for-ESP32/docs/Python/KS5009-Python.md

 import time
 from machine import Pin,PWM

 #The way that the ESP32 PWM pins output is different from traditionally controllers.
-It can change frequency and duty cycle by configuring PWM’s parameters at the initialization stage.
-Define GPIO 0’s output frequency as 10000Hz and its duty cycle as 0, and assign them to PWM.
+#It can change frequency and duty cycle by configuring PWM’s parameters at the initialization stage.
+#Define GPIO 0’s output frequency as 10000Hz and its duty cycle as 0, and assign them to PWM.
-pwm =PWM(Pin(12,Pin.OUT),10000,0)
+pwm =PWM(Pin(12,Pin.OUT),10000)

 try:
     while True:
-#The range of duty cycle is 0-1023, so we use the first for loop to control PWM to change the duty cycle value,making PWM output 0% -100%; Use the second for loop to make PWM output 100%-0%.
+#The range of duty cycle is 0-1023, so we use the first for loop to control PWM to change the duty
+#cycle value,making PWM output 0% -100%; Use the second for loop to make PWM output 100%-0%.
         for i in range(0,1023):
             pwm.duty(i)
             time.sleep_ms(1)